Artisans display their work at arts and crafts market

 Saba artisans showcased their work to residents and visitors during an arts and crafts pop-up market on Friday, October 21 at the Saba Tourism Bureau.

-This was the first time this year an arts and crafts market was held on the deck at the Tourism Bureau in the Windwardside, and it was a success.
-Residents and visitors ventured over in the afternoon hours to look at the large display of paintings, drawings, Saba Lace, Saba Spice, home-made made jams, hand-made jewelry, hand-made greeting cards, crochet work and local music CD’s.
+This was the first time this year that an arts and crafts market was held on the deck at the Tourism Bureau in the Windwardside, and it was a success.
+Residents and visitors ventured over in the afternoon hours to look at the large display of paintings, drawings, Saba Lace, Saba Spice, homemade made jams, hand-made jewelry, hand-made greeting cards, crochet work, and local music CD’s.

 Once a month